raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 sudo rpiboot
 ```

 Now plug the host machine into the Compute Module IO Board USB slave port (J15) and power on the CMIO board.
-The usbboot tool will discover the Compute Module and send boot code to allow access to the eMMC.
+The rpiboot tool will discover the Compute Module and send boot code to allow access to the eMMC.

 ## Writing to the eMMC - Cygwin

-After running rpiboot a new USB mass storage drive will appear in Windows.
+After rpiboot completes a new USB mass storage drive will appear in Windows.
 We recommend following this [guide](../../installation/installing-images/windows.md) and using Win32DiskImager to write images to the drive, rather than trying to use /dev/sda etc. from Cygwin.

+Once you have written an OS image make sure J4 (USB SLAVE BOOT ENABLE) is set to the disabled position and/or nothing is plugged into the USB slave port.
+Power cycling the IO board should result in the Compute Module booting the OS image from eMMC.

 ## Writing to the eMMC - Linux

-Once complete you will see a new device appear; this is commonly /dev/sda but it could be another location such as /dev/sdb, so check in /dev/ before running rpiboot so you can see what changes.
+After rpiboot completes you will see a new device appear; this is commonly /dev/sda on a Pi but it could be another location such as /dev/sdb, so check in /dev/ before running rpiboot so you can see what changes.

 You now need to write a raw OS image (such as [Raspbian](http://downloads.raspberrypi.org/raspbian_latest)) to the device.
 Note the following command may take some time to complete, depending on the size of the image: